HasyimAP/DeepLearning.AI-TensorFlow-Developer/README.md

 # DeepLearning.AI TensorFlow Developer

-This repository is a documentation for all of my assignment code, including the raw code for the professional certification "DeepLearning.AI TensorFlow Developer" on Coursera
+This repository is a documentation for all of my assignment code, including some of the raw codes for the professional certification "DeepLearning.AI TensorFlow Developer" on Coursera
 *(Code only, no quizzes)*

+You can also find the raw (unedited) code on this [*source*](https://github.com/https-deeplearning-ai/tensorflow-1-public)

 #### Proof of my certification [here](https://coursera.org/share/40e47757ff88f9b7c54866de5274f591)